Data Grids

 Internal Attributes

 Some attributes can also be used on the internal class including MultiLine, ValidValues, Secret and Validation.
 These work in the same way that they do on regular properties.
-In addition, there is a ReadOnly attributes which makes that column read only when editing the data grid.
+In addition, there is:

 [Setting("Favorite Animals")]